kubernetes/website/content/en/docs/contribute/intermediate.md

-Often, the SIG responsible for a feature submits draft documentation for the feature as a pull request to the appropriate release branch of `kubernetes/website` repository, and someone on the sig-docs team provides editorial feedback or edits the draft directly.
+Often, the SIG responsible for a feature submits draft documentation for the feature as a pull request to the appropriate release branch of `kubernetes/website` repository, and someone on the SIG Docs team provides editorial feedback or edits the draft directly.

 ### Find out about upcoming features